jtackaberry/do-snapshot/README.md

 ## Dependencies

 do-snapshot.py is tested on Python 3 but works with Python 2.
-The only external dependency is the [requests library](http://docs.python-requests.org/en/master/).
+The only batteries-not-included dependency is the [requests library](http://docs.python-requests.org/en/master/).
 On Ubuntu or Debian, this can be installed with:

 ```bash
 sudo apt install python3-requests